 This is a very broad definition and could cover everything from spam filters to self driving cars to Skynet.
-I'll leave the philosophers in the class to work out the relationship between learning and consciousness.

 Our focus will be statically given data.

 - Our machine learning algorithm will be trained on a subset of the data (a training set) - The performance will be then be measured by how well the algorithm predicts the correct answer on the data.